Gaelan/minifedi/README.md

 4. `./minifedi start`
 5. Wait for stuff to build then start up; this should take 20-30 minutes.
 6. Your instances should be running and accessible at INSTANCENAME.lvh.me (e.g. https://mastodon.lvh.me).
+   - You'll have to click through an HTTPS warning; if you'd like, you can run `./minifedi install-cert` to add Minifedi's root to your system certificate store, avoiding this.
+(We don't do this by default, as our policy is not to touch your system configuration.)

 Each instance is created by default with five users: